algosup/2024-2025-project-4-web-fpga-team-3/Documents/TechnicalSpecifications/TechnicalSpecifications.md

 - Edges are drawn between nodes to represent signal connections, with different colors and styles to indicate signal propagation.
 - Simulation can now run step-by-step.

-To match the requirement in the first time, the team will use a simple representation of the FPGA structure, with basic shapes for nodes and lines for connections.
+To match the requirement the first time, the team will use a simple representation of the FPGA structure, with basic shapes for nodes and lines for connections.
 The team will focus on functionality first, ensuring that the visualization accurately represents the FPGA structure and signal propagation.

 Placement will be important for the first part, as we need to be readable and easy to understand for all users.
 As our client is based in Europe, reading from left to right, the team will place the user inputs on the left side and the outputs on the right side.
 The DFFs and LUTs will be placed in the middle, with the interconnects connecting them.

-The first expected version should be simple square with the id of the component in the middle.
-The edges will be simple lines connecting the components, no color, no thickness, no animation.
+The first expected version should be a simple square with the ID of the component in the middle.
+The edges will be simple lines connecting the components, with no color, no thickness, and no animation.

 #### Wire management and signal propagation simulation